18 Early Years Literacy Games and Activities

-Being able to recognise all the different letters of the alphabet is a fundamental building block when it comes to learning how to read.
+Being able to recognise all the different letters of the alphabet is a fundamental building block when it comes to learning how to read.Make sure you have plenty of resources available for the children to play with, for example letter stamps, letter cutters, magnetic letters, letter beads, letter foam mats, letter puzzles.
 There are so many ways in which you can support this – here are just a few ideas:

 Play letter recognition games with the children, eg letter hunts, letter matching, letter sorting, letter bingo, letter of the day.